negralessio/advanced-ml-final-project/README.md

 # Bonus Project: Advanced Machine Learning 🚀

-Authors of this project are Nina Mertins and Alessio Negrini.
+Authors of this project are Nina Mertins and Alessio Negrini (Karlsruhe Institute of Technology)
 _____
 ![](assets/project_structure.png)